Everyday Healthy Recipes

 Instructions

-• Add the tomatoes, passata, pasta (including 300 ml/1.25 cups of the water it cooked in), oregano, smoked paprika, onion granules, parmesan, salt and pepper and stir thoroughly.
+• Add tomatoes: Add the tomatoes, passata, pasta, herbs, onion granules, parmesan, stock, pepper to taste and stir thoroughly.

-• Dot the cherry tomatoes (cut side up) over the top of the casserole, sprinkle 3 tablespoons of finely grated parmesan over the whole thing and drizzle with oil.
-Bake in the upper part of the oven for 20 minutes then increase the heat to 240 C and bake for 10-15 more minutes until the sauce has caramelised around the edges.
+• Finish off: Dot the cherry tomatoes (cut side up) over the top of the pasta bake, sprinkle 3 tablespoons of finely grated parmesan over the whole thing and drizzle with oil.

 Notes